 The 5-8 Club is much more proactive about defending the home of the original Juicy Lucy than the laissez-faire attitude of Matt's Bar.

-The Juicy Lucy at the 5-8 is made with American cheese and served on freshly baked buns.
-The buns are better than Matt's Bar, and 5-8 Juicy Lucy burgers are technically better too.
-They retain more superheated cheese than Matt's, where much of the cheese seems to have boiled into the meat and the rest floods out and scalds your fingers when you bite, leaving a void in the burger.
-The meat in the 5-8 burger, however, isn't quite as tasty.
+The Juicy Lucy at the 5-8 Club is made with American cheese and served on freshly baked buns.
+The buns are what stand out over Matt's Bar.
+The 5-8 Juicy Lucy burgers retain more super-heated cheese than Matt's Bar.
+Much of the cheese seems to boil into the meat and the rest floods out almost scalding your fingers when you bite, leaving a void in the burger.
+The meat in the 5-8 burger, however, isn't quite as tasty as Matt's.

 03 of 04